Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: -algebras arising from the purely infinite groupoids

-\begin{thm} Let $\CG$ be a locally compact Hausdorff \'{e}tale essentially principal groupoid.
-Suppose $C_0(\GU)$ separates ideals of $C_r^*(\CG)$ and there are only finitely many $\CG$-invariant closed sets in $\GU$.
-If $\CG$ has paradoxical comparison then $C^*_r(\CG)$ is purely infinite.
-In addition, if $\CG$ is furthermore assumed to be second countable then $\CG$ is strongly purely infinite. \end{thm} \begin{proof} Proposition 6.2, 6.3, 6.8 and Lemma 6.7 implies that $C^*_r(\CG)$ is purely infinite.
+\begin{proof}(Corollary 1.1) Since $\CG$ is amenable then $C^*_r(\CG)$ is nuclear by a classical result of Tu in \cite{Tu}.
+In addition, by \cite{B-L}, the amenability of $\CG$ shows that essentially principality of $\CG$ implies that $C_0(\GU)$ separating ideals of $C_r^*(\CG)$.
+Then Theorem 6.8 and Proposition 6.9 imply that $C^*_r(\CG)$ is purely infinite.
 In addition, since $C_0(\GU)$ separates ideals of $C_r^*(\CG)$ and there are only finitely many $\CG$-invariant closed sets in $\GU$, there are only finitely many closed ideals in $C_r^*(\CG)$.
 This shows that $\operatorname{Prim}(C_r^*(\CG))$ is finite.
 Now if $\CG$ is second countable then $C^*_r(\CG)$ is separable.
 Then Proposition 2.11 in \cite{P-R} implies that $C_r^*(\CG)$ has the ideal property (IP).
 Now Proposition 2.14 in \cite{P-R} shows that $C_r^*(\CG)$ is strongly purely infinite. \end{proof}

 Now suppose $\CG$ is minimal.
 We show below $ M(\CG)\neq \emptyset$ implies stably finiteness of $C^*_r(\CG)$.